GRANTS & DONATIONS

 primary article image

-The first application window of the 2024 MSD Grants Programme has closed.
-Open from March 1st until 30th April 2024, the first application window invited applications from healthcare and patient organisations who are looking for financial support to deliver innovative projects which tackle health inequalities.
-Applications which are focused on promoting community health and wellbeing, and enabled healthcare professional, patient, and public empowerment were eligible to apply.
+The first application window of the 2025 MSD Grants Programme has now closed.
+Open from 1st March until 30th April 2025, we invited applications from healthcare and patient organisations looking for support to enable them to deliver innovative projects which tackle UK health inequalities.
+Applications focused on delivering patient or population impact by emphasising community health and wellbeing and enabling healthcare professional, patient, and public empowerment, were eligible to apply.

-Applications are now being rigorously reviewed by the grants and donations committee for their alignment to the goals, scope and eligibility of MSD’s UK grants programme.
+Applications are now being rigorously reviewed by the Grants and Donations Committee for alignment to the goals and eligibility of MSD’s UK grants programme.
 More information on the outcomes of applications will be shared shortly with healthcare and patient organisations.

-If you submit an application and did not receive an email confirming that we have received your application following 7 working days, or for any enquiries, please contact Grantscommittee@msd.com.
+If you have submitted an application and did not receive a confirmation email within 7 working days, or for any enquiries, please contact Grantscommittee@msd.com

 Other areas of our work…